tkuhlengel/AutoDeploymentService/README.md

 ### 6. Start the Service

-Enable and start the autoupdater service:
+Enable and start the autoupdater service.
+If you named it differently, substitute `autoupdater` with your service name (`SERVICE_FILE` in your `.env`):

 ```bash
 sudo systemctl enable autoupdater